mozilla-services/kinto-integration-tests/README.md

 #### Running The Tests

-The tests expect that you have set an environment variable called TESTENV Tests are run using tox.
+Tests are run using tox.
 First, we need to set an environment variable called TEST_ENV to be the environment we want our tests to run under.
 Check the documentation for your shell to determine how to do so.

 * stage